alkalifire/BlangoLab/content/project/rna-based-therapeutics/index.md

 url_video: ""
 ---

-One of the long-term goals of the laboratory is develop RNA-based therapeutics and diagnostics that can be used to fight fungal infections.
+One of the long-term goals of the laboratory is to develop RNA-based therapeutics and diagnostics that can be used to fight fungal infections.
 This goal will depend on building a strong base of understanding of the RNA biology of fungi.
 We hope to have some exciting news to share here soon!